On February 8, 1912, Emmanouil Argyropoulos (Εμμανουήλ Αργυρόπουλος) became the first Greek pilot to perform a flight in Greece.

 After taking off from the Rouf district of Athens, he performed a 16-minute-long flight around the city, including an overflight of the Acropolis.

-Venizelos was enthusiastic about the concept of aerial warfare, and stated that Greece should immediately take advantage of this newly invented weapon.
+Venizelos was enthusiastic about aerial warfare and stated that Greece should immediately take advantage of this newly invented weapon.

-Argyropoulos, originally a civil engineer, abandoned his profession and went to Paris in order to study aeronautics.
+Argyropoulos, originally a civil engineer, abandoned his profession and went to Paris to study aeronautics.

 On February 8, 1912, Argyropoulos became the first Greek aviator to perform a flight in Greece.